cleverlight/alexstanhope/_includes/presentations/2018-04-29-leading-teams-up-the-mountain.md

 ## Task != job satisfaction

 {% if include.pres %}Note: {% endif %}What I'm realising now is that liking what I do has comparatively little to do with the activities.
 I've enjoyed washing up, or cleaning tables because the context of the task gave me what I needed to enjoy it.
-Sometimes I do tasks that I actively don't like, yet the experience is one I would willling repeat if the context is there to keep me motivated.
+Sometimes I do tasks that I actively don't like, yet the experience is one I would willing repeat if the context is there to keep me motivated.

 ---